Becoming a Licensed Marriage Family Therapist in Alaska

 Experience Requirements for Marriage Family Licensure in Alaska

-In addition to the education requirements there are certain experience requirements that must be met as well.
-A person must verify that they have practiced marriage family therapy within the three years prior to applying for their license.
-This must include 1500 hours of direct clinical contact with families and couples.
+Experience requirements include at least 1,700 hours of direct clinical contact with families and couples.
 At least 200 hours must be supervised, including at least 100 hours of individual supervision and 100 hours of group supervision.
-This must be approved by the board.

-The applicant must also provide verification showing that they have had at least six contact hours of training that is related to domestic violence.
-Documentation that the applicant has received this training can come in the form of a postgraduate course given by an academic institution that is regionally accredited, courses offered by the Alaska or American Association of Marital and Family Therapy, or seminars, mini-courses, or workshops that are offered in the fields of law, behavioral sciences, medicine, ethics, and other disciplines.
+The state also requires verification that you have completed at least six contact hours of training in domestic violence.
+You can complete this training through your degree program, complete a course that’s offered through the Alaska or American Association of Marital and Family Therapy, or complete a seminar, mini-course, or workshop that’s offered in the fields of law, behavioral sciences, medicine, ethics, and other disciplines.